exprexo/exprexo/README.md

 Travis's stage `release:deploy` runs **package.json** script `npm run semantic-release` using the config file **release.config.js**.

 Please see **.travis.yml** for more details.

+Dry runs can be executed using the script `npm run release:semantic-release`.

 # Todos